davidakennedy/davidakennedy.com/_src/blog/2015-07-13-thinking-about-web-accessibility-differently/index.md

 - **favor pragmatism over perfection**: Focus on creating solutions to accessibility problems and not just on the problem itself.
 Aim to show each other the balance between pushing boundaries and following established principles.
 You may make compromises along the way, but don’t sacrifice your design vision.
 Accessibility is just another design constraint.
 - **contribute to the accessibility body of knowledge**: The Web flourishes most when its people, processes, tools and systems are open.
 Welcome that.
 Share your ideas, your barriers, your processes and your code – even when they may not fit neatly into a case study or showcase.
 Examples and experimentation inform progress.

-You can help make web accessibility a reality, and easier for everyone who creates on and uses the Web.
+You can help make web accessibility a reality, and easier for everyone who creates on and uses the web.
 You know what to do next.

 _This is the first in a three-part series on [everyday accessibility](/tag/everyday-accessibility)._